IotchulindraRai/IotchulindraRai-Heart-disease-prediction-using-Ml-project/README.md

 # IotchulindraRai-Heart-disease-prediction-using-Ml-project

 IotchulindraRai/Heart-disease-prediction-using-Ml-project with GUI
-training models and make prediction based on model of dataset linked in : https://np.linkedin.com/in/chulindra-rai-a51308206
+training models and make prediction based on model of dataset it was done for learning linked in : https://np.linkedin.com/in/chulindra-rai-a51308206

 github : https://github.com/IotchulindraRai